Contact Us for a Free Consultation (213) 542-0979

 Under What Circumstances Can A Judge Dismiss A Criminal Case In Los Angeles?

-Believe it or not, there's a number of different circumstances which gives a judge in Los Angeles the opportunity to dismiss a criminal case.
-One such circumstance is right at the beginning of the case.
-If the prosecutors file a criminal case in one of the courthouses and they don't really have any facts to support the case, and even if the judge read the police report, they would come to the conclusion that this is not a crime.
-I don't know why these guys filed this case.
+If the prosecutors file a criminal case in one of the courthouses, they don't have any facts to support the case, and even if the judge reads the police report, they will conclude that this is not a crime.
+I wonder why these guys filed this case.
 Under those circumstances, the judge could dismiss the case.

 The vehicle to get this done is called a “demur.”
 The defense would file the demur.
 The judge would review whatever documents are available, and then the judge can make the decision to not file the case because this is a circumstance where they don't have any evidence supporting a criminal complaint.
 They don't' have any evidence supporting these charges.